fluffydolphin/not-ransomware/README.md

 That's all it takes to install and run not-ransomware.

-## Commands and Configuration for HiveMind
+## Commands and Configuration for not ransomware
 It is possible to modify the behaviour of not-ransomware with cli arguments.
 In order to get an up-to-date help document, just run `-h`.